aws/aws-iot-device-sdk-embedded-C/README.md

 Please refer to the [Porting Guide](https://docs.aws.amazon.com/freertos/latest/lib-ref/html3/main/guide_developer_porting.html) for instructions on porting this SDK.

+Existing ports (which may be used as examples) are present in `platform/ports`.
+A blank template for implementing new ports is in `platform/ports/template`.

 ## License

 This library is licensed under the [MIT License](LICENSE).